dzekelid/insurance/_listings/axa-assistance/service-v1-medical-consultations-medical-consultation-id-prescriptions-prescription-id-send-post.md

 ---
 swagger: "2.0"
 info:
-  title: AXA Assistance
-  description: AXA Assistance is a worldwide specialist for car insurance, travel,
+  title: AXA Assistance Sends a prescription to its recipient
-    health and home services.
-Trust in Axa Assistance for your insurance!
+  description: Sends a prescription to its recipient
   version: 1.0.0
 host: sandbox.api.axa-assistance.com
 basePath: /